Photographer and Forest Advocate

-This website provides access to over 8,600 photographs, of which about 6,300 are images of lichens.
-Except for the lichens, most photos are presented two ways: in a thumbnail size on index pages and in a larger size with one photo per page.
-There are five major divisions within the site:
+This website provides access to over 9,000 photographs, of which about 7,000 are images of lichens.
+Except for lichens and wild plants, most photos are presented two ways: in a thumbnail size on index pages and in a larger size with one photo per page.
+With Lichens and Wild Plants, there are index pages of scientific names that link to the pages with photos, but no thumbnails.
+There are six major divisions within the site:

 Go to Vanishing (Portraits) to see my 2008 exhibit at the University of California, Berkeley